semuconsulting/PyGPSClient/README.md

 **Instructions:**

+The SPARTN client configuration can be loaded from a JSON file provided by the Location Service provider (e.g. u-blox / Thingstream) by clicking `Load Keys from JSON`.
+If the JSON file is valid, the Client ID, MQTT Server URL, Current and Next decryption keys and Valid from dates will be entered automatically.

 #### IP Correction Configuration (MQTT)

 1. Enter your MQTT Client ID (or set it up beforehand as environment variable `MQTTCLIENTID`).